orbitdb/orbitdb/README.md

 Read the **[GETTING STARTED](https://github.com/orbitdb/orbit-db/blob/master/GUIDE.md)** guide for a more in-depth tutorial and to understand how OrbitDB works.

+OrbitDB currently supports Linux and OS X, Windows is not supported yet.

 ### CLI

 For the CLI tool to manage orbit-db database, see **[OrbitDB CLI](https://github.com/orbitdb/orbit-db-cli)**.